LIBRA-AI-Tech/sensors-positioning/README.md

 # Bluetooth Indoor Positioning with DNNs

+🔭 5 different machine learning approaches were designed and implemented to perform indoor positioning using bluetooth signals collected by 4 different anchor points.
+A tag transmitts a signal which, upon arrival to the anchor points, is fed to the developed models in order to estimate the angles of arrival to each anchor point.
+Finally, the angle of arrival estimations are fed to a positioning algorithm that utilizes the least squares method to produce a position estimate.

+🔗 The dataset on which the machine learning models were trained and evaluated can be found here: https://zenodo.org/record/6303184

 ## Overview

-🔭 This repository contains 5 different machine learning approaches that predict a tag's location based on received signals from 4 different anchor points.
-The models estimate the Angles of Arrival (AoA) for each anchor point and then the estimations are combined with the least squares method to produce the final position prediction.

-🔗 The dataset on which the machine learning models were trained and evaluated can be found here: https://zenodo.org/record/6303184

-🔬 functions contains the 5 machine learning models and functions that are used in the notebooks
+🔬 functions folder contains files with definitions for the 5 machine learning model classes and various functions  used for data processing, model evaluation and visualizations.

-🔬 training is an example notebook for the machine learing models 🔬 training_cnn is an example notebook for the cnn model, since it requires some minor tweaks.
+🔬 training.ipynb is an example notebook for the machine learing models 🔬 training_cnn.ipynb is an example notebook for the cnn model, since it requires some minor tweaks.

 ## Dataset

-The dataset consists of 9 different directories.
-Each directory contains the data of one particular scenario of the 14 x 7m room.
+The data used was generated via ray-tracing simulations in an environment of dimensions 14m x 7m.
+Multiple setups were examined with varying parameters that affect indoor positioning tasks.
+The different room setups are presented.

 Room Setup                              | Description
 -------------                           | -------------